BjAlvestad/vscode-simatic-scl/README.md

     - Program_Alarm ()
     - Get_Name
     - etc...
 See "Data type" in TIA Portal for full list of things that should be handled, in addition to "Instructions"
-- Parsing of tag declarations (in xml file), and thus also linking to tags.
-- Parsing of nested multi-line comments.

 - Assigning value to local function name (which is an allowed alternative to returning a value in SCL)
 - Basic cashing and optional work scope filtering was introduced in v0.0.5, but no effort has been put into performance optimization yet (so performance will be very poor on larger projects).
 - Syntax highlighting (currently only keywords are highlighted).